-This same concept should be examined for any movement that is circular in nature.
+This same concept should be examined for any circular movement.
 Eliminating excess circular movement is essential for improving the speed of these movements.

 Learning to be fast is a practiced skill.
 If you feel you are not as fast as others or as quick as you wish to be then consult with your instructor about how you might improve your speed.
-You may also wish to examine the basic laws of physics and the ways in which your current movement patterns cause you to be slower than you might be otherwise.
+You may also wish to examine the basic laws of physics and how your current movement patterns cause you to be slower than you might be otherwise.

 Over time your body will adapt to anything you do and will then consider it to be routine.
 This is why it is important to not fall into a routine when exercising.
 It is best to work on strength building one time and then cardio development the next.
 You should also consider changing the type of strength building and cardio exercises you do each time.

 You may also wish to do some other form of exercise each week.
 Martial arts related exercises are pretty good, but you can improve your fitness level by doing another type of exercise each week as well.
-Perhaps add running, swimming, or a sport like soccer or basketball to the mix.
+Perhaps add running, swimming, soccer, or basketball to the mix.
 Break into these additional programs slowly.
-Your marital arts training won’t give you much of an advantage in a new exercise program that requires muscles to be used in a different manner.
-If you don’t begin a new exercise program cautiously then you may well experience a sprain, strain, or other injury that may impede your progress in the martial arts.
+Your marital arts training won’t give you much of an advantage in a new exercise program that requires muscles to be used differently.
+If you don’t begin a new exercise program cautiously then you may well experience a sprain, strain, or another injury that may impede your progress in the martial arts.
 As with anything new, start slowly until you become accustomed to the new motions and physical requirements.